ShunXie/proposal/Proposal.md

 infrastructures, etc. It is natural to wonder about the factors that could potentially have the most influential impact on life expectancy: social-economic factors, public health factors, or both.

+## The planned analyses / visualizations / coding challenges

+#### Analyses:

+-   Hypothesis test : difference in mean life expectancy among regions, e.g. developed v.s. developing countries
+-   Linear model : Fit a linear model with Y = life expectancy and X=economic/environmental / health determinants

+#### Visualizations:

+-   EDA Plots: variable distribution / scatter plots with best line fit / correlation plot of variable
+-   Time Series Plot : life expectancy over time
+-   Interactive World Map : life expectancy in different countries and years

+#### Challenges :

+-   Missing data：Many variables in our major dataset have missing values Select reasonable variables: We need to find more variables for our dataset, in order to cover aspects of society, economics, environment, health, and so on.
+-   Website Design : We want to build a fancier website with advanced settings
+-   R-Shiny interactive dashboard : We plan to use R-Shiny to build an interactive platform.
+-   Model fitting : Our dataset contains many predictors of life expectancy.
+Variable selection and interpretation could be a challenge